 Fee waiver requests must be submitted in writing, and should accompany the paper application, or be sent after applying online.
 CalArts will accept the standard College Board fee waiver, or a letter from a high school/transfer counselor who can verify family financial hardship.
 Fee waivers are not granted for MFA or International students

-We strongly recommend that your letters come from art teachers, academic teachers, college counselors, artistic mentors, employers or collaborators.
-Your recommendations should discuss your artistic development and your readiness for college-level work.
+We strongly recommend that your letters come from someone who can speak about your artistic development and your readiness for college-level work.
+This may include art teachers, academic teachers, college counselors, artistic mentors, employers or collaborators.

 Can I get my letters of recommendations and transcripts returned after I receive my decision letter?